animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-{data-store-name} XML configuration (usually referred to as `cache.xml`) allows **user** objects to be declared as part of the configuration.
+GemFire XML configuration (usually referred to as `cache.xml`) allows **user** objects to be declared as part of the configuration.
-Usually these objects are `CacheLoaders` or other pluggable callback components supported by {data-store-name}.
-Using native {data-store-name} configuration, each user type declared through XML must implement the `Declarable` interface, which allows arbitrary parameters to be passed to the declared class through a `Properties` instance.
+Usually these objects are `CacheLoaders` or other pluggable callback components supported by GemFire.
+Using native
+GemFire configuration, each user type declared through XML must implement the `Declarable` interface, which allows arbitrary parameters to be passed to the declared class through a `Properties` instance.